-Montreal with Sir George Clayton, of whom I suppose you have heard, and who is going to marry a friend of mine, to pay a visit to Monsieur le General, who is arrived there.
-The men in Canada, the English I mean, are eternally changing place, place, even when they have not so pleasing a call; travelling is cheap and amusing, the prospects lovely, the weather inviting; and there are no very lively pleasures at present to attach them either to Quebec or Montreal, so that they divide themselves between both.
+OUR brother, my dear, is gone to Montreal with Sir George Clayton, of whom I suppose you have heard, and who is going to marry a friend of mine, to pay a visit to Monsieur le General, who is arrived there.
+The men in Canada, the English I mean, are eternally changing place, place, even when they have not fo pleafing a call; travelling is cheap and amusing, the prospects lovely, the weather inviting; and there are no very lively pleafures at prefent to attach them either to Quebec or Montreal, fo that they divide themselves between both.

-This fancy of the men, which is extremely the mode, makes an agreable circulation of inamoratoes, which ferves to vary the amusement of the ladies; fo that upon the whole 'tis a pretty fashion, and deserves encouragement.
+This fancy of the men, which is extremely the mode, makes an agreable circulation of inamoratoes, which ferves to vary the amusement of the ladies; so that upon the whole 'tis a pretty fashion, and deserves encouragement.

-You expect too much of your brother, my dear; the fummer is charming here, but with no fuch very striking difference from that of England, as to give room to fay a vast deal on the subject; though I believe, if you will please to compare our letters, you will find, putting us together, we cut a pretty figure in the descriptive way; at least if your brother tells me truth.
+You expect too much of your brother, my dear; the fummer is charming here, but with no fuch very striking difference from that of England, as to give room to fay a vast deal on the subject; though I believe, if you will pleafe to compare our letters, you will find, putting us together, we cut a pretty figure in the descriptive way; at least if your brother tells me truth.
+You